-Dr. Khari testified that based on past experience, she expects Appellant to quit taking the drug as soon as he is discharged from the hospital.52 Dr. Hopson testified that is Appellant's history.53 Paul Cornils testified his experience with Appellant is he discontinues the medication as soon as he is released from the hospital 54 and then:
+Dr. Khari testified that based on past experience, she expects Appellant to quit taking the drug as soon as he is discharged from the hospital.
+Dr. Hopson testified that is Appellant's history.
+Paul Cornils testified his experience with Appellant is he discontinues the medication as soon as he is released from the hospital and then:

-50 Tr.
+&lt;sup>50 Tr.
 38. May 12, 2008).

-51 Tr 230 (May 15, 2008).
+&lt;sup>51 Tr 230 (May 15, 2008).

-That in no way in my personal opinion or experience is beneficial to Mr. Bigley, so my opinion is that unless Mr. Bigley agrees with the course of treatment and would voluntarily continue with it, it's futile.55 testified with respect to Appellant's being on or off drugs as follows:
+That in no way in my personal opinion or experience is beneficial to Mr. Bigley, so my opinion is that unless Mr. Bigley agrees with the course of treatment and would voluntarily continue with it, it's futile.

-Mr. Cornils, who spent a considerable amount of time working with Appellant, also
+Mr. Cornils, who spent a considerable amount of time working with Appellant, also testified with respect to Appellant's being on or off drugs as follows:

-Q Did you observe any differences in Mr. Bigley's behavior?
+O Did you observe any differences in Mr. Bigley's behavior?

 A Beyond the sedative effects, no. His -- his delusions are as strong.
 His anger and aggression is still present, he just does not express them as strongly.
 He is less disturbing most of the time.
 I don't know if that makes sense to you or not.
-But if you spend a lot of time with him, like I have, he -- I have not noticed much difference except to say that his behavior is more socially acceptable when he's on medication.56
+But if you spend a lot of time with him, like I have, he -- I have not noticed much difference except to say that his behavior is more socially acceptable when he's on medication.

-Dr. Maile erroneously testified that Appellant has not been diagnosed with Tardive

-Dyskenesia.57 In fact, Appellant has been diagnosed with Tardive Dyskenesia.58 Dr.

-Khari erroneously testified that Appellant did not show any side effects on Risperdal.59

-For example, Dr. Maile testified that Appellant complains about weight gain and being
+Dr. Maile erroneously testified that Appellant has not been diagnosed with Tardive Dyskenesia.
+In fact, Appellant has been diagnosed with Tardive Dyskenesia.
+Dr. Khari erroneously testified that Appellant did not show any side effects on Risperdal.
+For example, Dr. Maile testified that Appellant complains about weight gain and being sleepy (ie, sedated) as did the Court Visitor.
+Another example is that Appellant has suffered sexual dysfunction as a side effect.

-52 Tr.
-63 (May 12, 2008).
-53 Tr.
-210 (May 15, 2008).

-54 Tr.
+Tr.
 241, 243 (May 15, 2008).
 55 Tr.
 243 (May 15, 2008).
 56 Tr.
 241-242 (May 15, 2008).

-58 See page 42 of transcript of September 5, 2007, hearing in 3AN 07-1064 PR, which is part of the record in S-13015 (Dr. Worrall, his treating physician there, testifying "Well, he has tardive dyskinesia, which is most likely from the years and years of getting drugs like Haldol, Prolixin").
+&lt;sup>58 See page 42 of transcript of September 5, 2007, hearing in 3AN 07-1064 PR, which is part of the record in S-13015 (Dr. Worrall, his treating physician there, testifying "Well, he has tardive dyskinesia, which is most likely from the years and years of getting drugs like Haldol, Prolixin").